 If you have been out of education for a while, you may have concerns about returning to your studies.
 At NCH, we will do our best to ensure your transition into (or back into) university life is as smooth as possible.
-We have a dedicated Student Wellbeing Team to support you with your health, mental health and any other concerns you have during your time here.
+We have a dedicated Student Wellbeing Team to support you with any other concerns you have during your time here.

 When you receive your offer to study at NCH, you are assigned a buddy, who is a current student and can answer any questions you might have on student life in London and your degree.